 Located just southwest of Houston in Missouri City, Troop 103 offers a Dynamic, Relevant, and Fun scouting experience.

 Founded over 25 years ago, Troop 103 is chartered by First United Methodist Church in Missouri City, Texas and is a unit in the Thunder Wolf District of the Sam Houston Area Council.
-Our troop consists of six patrols with scouts arranged by rank.
-We have just over 50 scouts and just under 40 volunteer adult leaders.
+Our troop consists of four patrols with scouts arranged by rank and age.
+We have about 50 scouts and just over 30 volunteer adult leaders.
 We camp monthly at locations all around southeast Texas.

 Committee Chair John Foster

 First United Methodist Church

 *no troop meetings on the Monday following a campout

 $130/yr New Scouts

 Troop 103 offers a dynamic program of exciting adventure, citizenship, and service.
 Led by the Senior Patrol Leader and his council of Patrol Leaders the troop's year is planned out in late Summer and includes monthly camping events, several service days, advancement-focused activities, and events to recognize achievement.
 The troop's camping year often includes canoeing, backpacking, trailer camping, and participation in District Camporee and Webelos Woods.
 During camping weekends and troop meetings scouts learn skills such as orienteering, water safety, rifle shooting, cooking, food safety, first aid, fire safety, hiking, and backpacking.

 Any Scouting program has to be attractive to today's youth.
 In Troop 103 scouts learn to try new things by trying their hand at any of over 130 merit badges by working with trained merit badge counselors within the troop, within the community, at camps, and at special events throughout the year.
 Topics are plentiful and range from Game Design to Fly-Fishing and Entrepreneurship.